-There is an inextricable link between England and Formula One racing.
-Take three facts: (1) Silverstone is the oldest race on the calendar; (2) England is home - in full or in part - to seven of the teams (McLaren, Williams, Red Bull, Lotus, Force India, Mercedes and Marussia) and (3) the sport’s commercial management is based in London.
+There is an inextricable link between England and Formula 1 racing.
+Take three facts: (1) Silverstone is the oldest race on the calendar; (2) England is home - in full or in part - to seven of the teams (McLaren, Williams, Red Bull, Renault, Haas, Force India and Mercedes) and (3) the sport’s commercial management is based in London.

 The UK has a unique blend of beautiful countryside, great cities and some mouth watering architecture, making it a must-see for all travellers.
 And London, in the words of Hollywood star Samuel L Jackson, is 'just cool'.

-“I absolutely love my home race,” says Englishman Jenson Button.
-“Silverstone is a great challenge and some of the corners are the best in Formula One, particularly at the start of the lap.
+“I absolutely love my home race,” says Englishman and 2009 F1 world champion Jenson Button.
+“Silverstone is a great challenge and some of the corners are the best in Formula 1, particularly at the start of the lap.
 Away from the track, there isn’t much to do, but it doesn't matter because I love racing at home.”

 With the closest train stations half an hour’s drive from the track, road is the easiest method of getting to Silverstone, which is located around 130 kilometres north of London’s two main airports, Heathrow and Gatwick, both of which are connected to London city centre by express train links.